DrChainsaw/NaiveNASlib.jl/README.md

 As can be seen above, the consequence of changing the output size of `layer1` was that the input size of `layer2` also was changed.
 This is of course required for the computation graph to not throw a dimension error when being executed.

-Besides the very simple graph, this mutation was trivial because the sizes of the input and output dimensions of LinearLayer's parameters can change independently as they are the rows and columns of the weight matrix.
+Besides the very simple graph, this mutation was trivial because the sizes of the input and output dimensions of `LinearLayer`'s parameters can change independently as they are the rows and columns of the weight matrix.
 This is expressed by giving the layers the mutation size trait `SizeAbsorb` in the lingo of NaiveNASlib, meaning that a change in number of input/output neurons does not propagate further in the graph.

-However, things quickly get out of hand when using:
+On to the next example!
+As hinted above, things quickly get out of hand when using:

 * Layers which require nin==nout, e.g. batch normalization and pooling.
 * Element wise operations such as activation functions or just element wise arithmetics (e.g `+` used in residual connections).
 * Concatenation of activations.

-Lets do a non-trivial example including all of the above.
+Lets use a non-trivial model including all of the above.
 Lets first create a the model:

 ```julia
 # First a few "normal" layers